Knowledge translation: Definitions

 The most widely used definition of knowledge translation was published in 2000 by the Canadian Institutes of Health Research (CIHR): "Knowledge translation (KT) is defined as a dynamic and iterative process that includes synthesis, dissemination, exchange and ethically-sound application of knowledge to improve the health of Canadians, provide more effective health services and products and strengthen the health care system."

 Using the CIHR definition as a basis, the National Center for the Dissemination of Disability Research (NCDDR) published this definition of KT in 2005: "The collaborative and systematic review, assessment, identification, aggregation, and practical application of high-quality disability and rehabilitation research by key stakeholders (i.e., consumers, researchers, practitioners, and policymakers) for the purpose of improving the lives of individuals with disabilities."

 In 2006, Graham, et al., acknowledged the proliferation of related terms for the activity of knowledge translation, documenting 29 different terms used by 33 different health research funding agencies in their publications, including knowledge transfer, knowledge mobilization, knowledge exchange, implementation, and translational research.

 In 2007, NCDDR published an overview written by Pimjai Sudsawad, ScD, then with the University of Wisconsin-Madison, now with the U.S. Department of Health and Human Services, entitled: "Knowledge Translation: Introduction to Models, Strategies, and Measures".
 The overview correlates a variety of KT models which have been in development since at least 1976, including the Stetler Model of Research Utilization, the Coordinated Implementation Model, the Promoting Action on Research Implementation in Health Services (PARIHS) framework, the Ottawa Model of Research Utilization (OMRU), and the Knowledge to Action (KTA) process framework.

+Expanding on these traditional models, the 2018 Knowledge Translation (KT) Complexity Network Model (KT-cnm) defines KT as a complex network made up of five key processes: Problem Identification (PI), Knowledge Creation (KC), Knowledge Synthesis (KS), Implementation (I), and Evaluation (E).
+These processes interact dynamically across sectors such as community, health, government, education, and research, ensuring the timely and effective movement of knowledge to those who need it.

+Unlike traditional models, the KT-cnm emphasizes a dynamic and interactive approach, using complexity and network concepts to better guide KT initiatives.
+This method offers a more comprehensive, adaptable, and sustainable way to implement KT in healthcare.
+An example of this model in action is the PROLIFERATE_AI behavioral design approach, which uses KT-cnm to guide knowledge creation and movement, improving healthcare delivery through evaluating innovations and incorporating artificial intelligence prediction modeling.